Increasing the average check by 6% using indoor navigation – Case for Kesko

 - Field of activity: Retail.

-- Number of sales objects: 98 supermarkets.
+- A number of sales objects: 98 supermarkets.

 - Implemented solutions: Indoor navigation using ‘smart’ shopping carts.